 2. Indoors consider using a couple of powerful tungsten lights (the type sold cheaply in hardware shops) positioned on either side of the painting and pointed at a white ceiling.
 This will give an even lighting but its important to have a light floor or to use a white cloth or paper under the painting to even out the reflected light.

-4. Include a Kodak Color Separation guide (Q13) available for around $65 (from Foto Riesel in Sydney Tel: 02 9299-6745).
-This guide will help printers accurately reproduce the colours in the artwork.
-If a colour guide is not available make sure a pure white wall or even a white piece of paper is included so that a neutral colour can be determined when processing the digital images in Photoshop.
+4. Include a Tiffen/Kodak Color Separation guide (Q13).
+This colour guide will help printers accurately reproduce the colours in the artwork.
+If a colour guide is not available make sure a pure white wall or even a white piece of paper is included so that a neutral colour can be determined when processing the digital images.

 1. Make sure the camera is perpendicular to the artwork.